 He embarked HMT ‘Stirling Castle’ at Ceylon 13 March 1842 and disembarked Melbourne 28 March 1942.
 He was transferred to 5th Military District Hospital disembarking HMT Egra 13 April 1942.Classified medically fit on 27 April 1942, Morris was Taken on Strength with 2/3rd Machine Gun Battalion on 20 May 1942.

 Six months later he was admitted to hospital 25 Nov 1942 after an explosives accident and evacuated to 113th Australian General Hospital (Concord, Melbourne) and then transferred to 115th Australian General Hospital (Heidelberg, Melbourne)( on 18 Dec 1942.
 His right hand was amputated above the wrist on 9 Feb 1944.

 William Richard Morris was son of William Morris born 1871 Victoria and Catherine (Jane) (nee Sanders) also born Victoria.
 They married Victoria in 1795.
 Their only son William Richard born 1901 in Kalgoorlie.
-It is believed William had a twin sister Thelma Rose.
+It is believed William had a twin sister Thelma Rose, she was one of 4 sisters.
 The Morris family lived in Kalgoorlie.

 Above and Below: Deaths of two uncles of William Morris (Jnr)

 In 1918 Albert Morris died WW1 – the third brother of Bill Morris (Snr) and Morris (Jnr) who would have been aged about 17 years.

 Charlie Barden, brother-in-law to William Morris (Jnr) died in Melbourne 1938.